 E.3.
-PART 1 STUDY SAVINGS - OCTOBER 2014 TO MARCH 2015
+PART 1 PERSISTENCE STUDY SAVINGS - OCTOBER 2014 TO MARCH 2015

-Table E-2 summarizes the gas savings from the HER program for the first six months after it was discontinued.
+Table E-2 summarizes the gas savings from the HER program for the first six months after the initial program year.
 The HER program ended in September 2014 after running for one year, and the Part 1 study evaluated savings in the period from October 1, 2014 to March 31, 2015 (i.e. the heating season).
-Navigant was unable to consider double-counted savings due to uplift in this study because other energy efficiency program tracking data was unavailable.4
+Navigant was unable to consider double-counted savings due to uplift in this study because other energy efficiency program tracking data was unavailable.5

-Table-E 2.
+Table E-2.
+HER Total Gas Savings from October 2014 - March 2015 Table E-2.
 HER Total Gas Savings from October 2014 - March 2015

-Savings Category Savings (Therms) Verified Net Savings, Before Uplift Adjustment 1,924,321
+Savings Category Savings (Therms) Percentage Savings, Before Uplift Adjustment 0.41% Verified Net Savings, Before Uplift Adjustment 1,924,321